welteki/docs.actuated.dev/docs/install-agent.md

 2. A VM image launched by the agent, with all the preinstalled software found on a hosted GitHub Actions runner.
 3. Our own control plane that talks to GitHub on your behalf, and schedules builds across your fleet of agents.

-We look after 2 and 3 which means you just have to set up one or more agent to get started.
+All we need you to do is to install our agent on one or more servers, then we take care of the rest.
+We'll even be able to tell you if your server goes offline for any reason.

 !!! info "Have you registered your organisation yet?"
     Before you can add an agent, you or your GitHub organisation admin will need to install the: [Actuated GitHub App](register).